quantify-os/quantify-core/CONTRIBUTING.rst

 2. We guarantee backwards-compatible behaviour for all public API elements for three minor releases forward, unless this element is deprecated.
-3. Each deprecation must issue a ``DeprecationWarning``, mentioning the release when this part of the API is dropped and if possible, a (short) explanation how to port the code.
+3. Each deprecation must issue a ``DeprecationWarning``, mentioning the release when this part of the API is dropped and if possible, a (short) explanation on how to port the code.
 4. Violation of backwards compatibility is considered an issue and a bugfix release fixing it must be done as soon as possible.
 5. If some part of the API is not declared as public, but is important for some use-cases,